Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

 Non-digestible prebiotic fibers produced by enzymatic transgalactosylation of lactose.
 GOS (galacto-oligosaccharides) are structurally similar to human milk oligosaccharides (HMOs), the natural fibers that shape the infant microbiota from the very first hours of life.
 Not digested in the small intestine, GOS reach the colon intact where they are selectively fermented by bifidobacteria and lactobacilli, the bacterial genera that are pillars of a balanced microbiota.
 This fermentation produces short-chain fatty acids (butyrate, propionate, acetate), energy sources for colonocytes and modulators of intestinal pH.
-Butyrate nourishes the cells of the colonic mucosa and contributes to intestinal barrier function.
+Butyrate nourishes the cells of the colonic mucosa.
 GOS differ from FOS (fructo-oligosaccharides) in their galactosidic structure, which gives them superior digestive tolerance with less bloating.
 In the formula, GOS act upstream of the microbiota by feeding each person's resident bifidobacteria, without relying on colonization delivered by the supplement.
 Acacia fiber completes this system through slower, more gradual fermentation.
 This network approach aims to support microbiota diversity, whose decline is a marker of biological aging.

 Selected form